credativUK/redmine_email_inline_images/README.md

 ## Compatibility

-The latest version of this plugin is only tested with Redmine 2.3.x.
+The latest version of this plugin is only tested with Redmine 2.3.x and 3.3.2.

 ## License